jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0985/index.md

         This program is written in Sharp EL-5500III BASIC.
 Lower case letters and extra spaces are used for clarity.
-The variable L is given as a capital letter. sqr is used instead of Sharp's � and pi is used instead of �.
+The variable L is given as a capital letter. sqr is used instead of Sharp's √ and pi is used instead of π.
 If your computer does not predefine pi, you will have to define it if you implement line 410.
 BASIC dialects vary among small computers.
 Expect to make  substantial changes in i/o and initialization statements if you use this